 Important items can be passed on consent calendar.
 One of the items done that way today was a change to our membership vows.
 Now we are to ask if people will serve Christ with their prayers, presence, gifts, service AND WITNESS (capitalized words were added).
 This petition was brought by the association of conference lay leaders.

 Then we heard the report on Africa University.
 While there are calls for us to recognize and give support other United Methodist school in Africa, there obviously is still a lot of pride in AU, and there is a lot to be proud of with the school.
-It was good to hear the school is able to “survive” in the harsh economic and political climate of Zimbabwe.
-And it was good to be reminded how graduates from AU are serving throughout Africa.

 Then we began the difficult work on petitions relating to homosexuality, etc. First, one from Ministry Legislative Com called for retaining our present Discipline language that prohibits ministers from performing civil unions.
 It passed.
 Then we passed a new resolution on homophobia.
 More is in store for the afternoon.